Buddha's teachings offer a solution to global problems (PM Modi) - ExBulletin

 The world will have to think of the poor and the countries that lack resources, he said.

+Also Read: Those Who Ridicule the Mudra Scheme Have No Understanding of Common Man’s Abilities: PM Modi

-Mr Modi claimed that India had followed the path indicated by the Buddha and quoted the country giving aid to others, including Turkey after being hit by an earthquake, to say that he has treated the pain of every human being as his own.
+Modi claimed that India had followed the path indicated by the Buddha and quoted the country giving aid to others, including Turkey after being hit by an earthquake, to say that he dealt with the pain of every human being as his own.

 The Prime Minister noted that his government has consistently endeavored to propagate the ideas of the Buddha and highlight the deep ties that Buddhism has with its birthplace in Gujarat and its constituency of Lok Sabha, Varanasi.